-- (i) The Title Page

-- (ii) Approval Page

-- (iii) Acknowledgement

-- (iv) Table of Contents

-- (v) List of Tables

-- (vi) List of Figures

-- (vii) The Abstract
+The Title Page Approval Page Acknowledgement Table of Contents List of Tables List of Figures The Abstract

-The title page - carries information on the project, the programme, (degree, diploma or certificate) for which the project is being undertaken, the department and the university/institution to which the report is being presented, the particulars of the student submitting the project, the month and year the project is submitted.
+The Title Page - carries information on the project, the programme, (degree, diploma or certificate) for which the project is being undertaken, the department and the university/institution to which the report is being presented, the particulars of the student submitting the project, the month and year the project is submitted.

-The approval page - makes provision for the signatures of the supervisor, the internal examiner, the external examiner, the head of the department and dean of the faculty.
+The Approval Page - makes provision for the signatures of the supervisor, the internal examiner, the external examiner, the head of the department and dean of the faculty.

-The acknowledgement - is used to express gratitude and indebtedness to individuals, institutions or organisations that provided one form of assistance or the other during the execution of the work.
+The Acknowledgement - is used to express gratitude and indebtedness to individuals, institutions or organisations that provided one form of assistance or the other during the execution of the work.

-In the table of contents, the various elements, chapters or parts of the report and the pages where they appear are listed.
+In The Table of Contents, the various elements, chapters or parts of the report and the pages where they appear are listed.
 Only the first pages are indicated.

-The list of tables and figures - follows after the table of contents.
+The List of Tables and Figures - follows after the table of contents.

-The abstract is a very short account of the work.
-This short account gives an idea of the purpose of the work, brief description of the methodology and the major findings of the study.
+The Abstract is a very short account of the work.
+This short account gives an idea of the purpose of the work, a brief description of the methodology and the major findings of the study.